 - The single client/single group (economic group) exposure ratio (SCER/SGER) should not exceed 25%.
 The ratio is calculated by dividing (a) the Bank's largest single client/ single group exposure by (b) the Bank's core capital (tier I capital).
-The Bank's ratio was marginally higher than required ratio partially due to impact of foreign currency translation on facilities denominated in foreign currency as at the reporting date. - The open credit exposure ratio (OCER)/ Open asset exposure ratio (OAER) should not exceed 25%.
-The ratio is calculated by dividing (a) the aggregate of all Non-Performing Loans (including restructured loan facilities) less the Loan Loss Reserves, by (b) the Core capital (Tier I) expressed as a percentage.
-The ratio was marginally higher than the required ratio due to increase in restructured loans during the period. - The non-performing loan ratio (NPL) should not exceed 4% (for one of the lenders), 6% (for one of the lenders) and 8% (for two of the lenders).
-The ratio is calculated by dividing (a) the Bank's gross non-performing loans by (b) the Bank's total gross loans in respect of one lender.
-For the other three lenders, NPL ratio is calculated by dividing (a) the Bank's gross non-performing loans (Including restructured loans) by (b) Bank's total gross loans.
+The Bank's ratio was within the limit stipulated by all lenders. - The open credit exposure ratio (OCER)/ Open asset exposure ratio (OAER) should not exceed 25%.
+The ratio is calculated by dividing (a) the aggregate of all Non Performing Loans (including restructured loan facilities) less the Loan Loss Reserves, by (b) the Core capital (Tier I) expressed as a percentage.
+The ratio was marginally higher than the required ratio due to increase in non-performing loans during the period. - The non -performing loan ratio (NPL) should not exceed 8% (for two of the lenders).
+The ratio is calculated by dividing (a) the Bank's gross non-performing loans (Including restructured loans) by (b) the Bank's total gross loans.
+For the other lender, NPL ratio is calculated by dividing (a) the Bank's Net non-performing loans by (b) Bank's Shareholder's equity.
 The ratio, while lower than the Kenyan banking industry average, was higher than the covenant requirements.
-The NPL ratio reported to the regulator improved from12.13% as of 31 December 2022 to 10.59% as of 31 December 2023.
-The Board and management will continue to focus on this area to reduce the NPL ratio to a single digit in 2024.
+The Board and management will continue to focus on this area to reduce the NPL ratio to a single digit in 2025 and continue maintaining net NPL ratio below 5%.

 The Bank was compliant with all principal and interest repayments as required in the loan agreements.
-In addition, the Bank notified the four lenders where ratios were not met as at 31 December 2023.
-Three of the four lenders issued waivers and consent letters after year-end and before the date of issue of these financial statements.
-These letters waived any event of default arising from the above non-compliance as at 31 December 2023.
+In addition, the Bank notified the three lenders where ratios were not met as at 31 December 2024.
+One lender issued a waiver and an amendment letter before year end.
+Two lenders are expected to issue waivers and consent letters.
+These letters waive any event of default arising from the above non-compliance as at 31 December 2024.
 The lenders have not varied the lending terms of these facilities.
-Management expects to receive approval from the fourth lender by the second quarter of 2024.